Alex Adsett Literary

 Rochelle Fernandez is a reader and wordsmith with extensive experience in the Australian publishing industry.

 As a literary agent, Rochelle is seeking well written manuscripts of any genre with a compelling premise and three dimensional, interesting characters.
 Based in Sydney, she is passionate about hearing and seeing diverse stories that represent the wonderful multicultural multifaceted society that comprises Australia.
-You can submit to Rochelle at rochelle [@] alexadsett.com.au.
+More information about Rochelle, her authors, submission guidelines and link to her submission portal are available here.

 Abigail Nathan, Literary Agent At Large